sentioxyz/iota/external-crates/move/crates/move-analyzer/editors/code/CONTRIBUTING.md

 Follow the instructions in [the Visual Studio Code documentation on creating a personal access token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token).
 To summarize:

-1. From the [`mysten` publisher page](https://marketplace.visualstudio.com/manage/publishers/mysten), click on your username in the upper-right of the page.
+1. From the [`iota` publisher page](https://marketplace.visualstudio.com/manage/publishers/iota), click on your username in the upper-right of the page.
 This will load [your Azure DevOps page](https://aex.dev.azure.com/me).
 2. On that page, click on the `dev.azure.com/<name>` link below "Azure DevOps Organizations."
 If you have more than one organization listed there, choose the one you feel is best.
 This will load the `https://dev.azure.com/<name>` organization page.
 3. On that page, click on the "User Settings" icon in the upper-right, and select "Personal access tokens" from the drop-down menu.
 This will load the "Personal Access Tokens" page.
 4. On that page, click "New Token."
 Name it whatever you like but make sure to select an expiration of 30 days, select "All accessible organizations" under the "Organization" drop-down menu, and click the "Custom defined" button under "Scopes" followed by setting (only) "Marketplace" scope on the list of custom scopes to "Manage".
 Click "Create," and copy the token that is presented on the following page to your clipboard.
-5. Using your command line, enter the directory containing this `CONTRIBUTING.md` file, make sure you've installed the project's dependencies using `npm install`, and then run `npx vsce login mysten`.
+5. Using your command line, enter the directory containing this `CONTRIBUTING.md` file, make sure you've installed the project's dependencies using `npm install`, and then run `npx vsce login iota`.
 You will be prompted to enter the token you just copied in the previous step.
 Do so, and you'll have successfully authenticated on the command line.

 #### 2.2: Update the version number of the extension